 - Join the ends of the ropes to form a sort of small ring, press to seal;

-- Place them onto a baking tray lined with parchment paper;
+- Place them on a parchment-lined baking tray;

-- If the weather is hot refrigerate your taralli for about 1 hour, they won’t get flat;
+- If it’s hot out, refrigerate your taralli for about 1 hour (they won’t get flat);

-- In the meanwhile, take the water to a rolling boil;
+- In the meantime, bring the water to a rolling boil and add coarse salt;

-- Cook about 10 or 12 taralli a time: plunge them into the water with a skimmer;
+- Cook about 10 or 12 taralli at a time: Drop them into the water;

-- Stir with wooden spoon without touching taralli, just whirl the water;
+- Stir the water with a wooden spoon without touching the taralli, just whirl the water;

-- As soon as taralli float on the surface (it takes about 1 minute), drain them with the skimmer and place onto a tray lined with a clean tea-towel: repeat until you have cooked all the rings;
+- As soon as the taralli float on the surface (it takes about 1 minute), take them out with the skimmer and place them onto a tray lined with a clean tea towel; repeat the process until you have cooked all the rings;

-- Let them rest for long time before baking taralli, at least 4 or 5 hours.
-The more they rest the better it is.
-They may also be set aside in a cool place overnight, it depends on the time you have; if you are in a hurry, bake right away;
+- Let them rest for at least 4-5 hours before baking them.
+The more they rest, the better they are.
+They may also be set aside in a cool place overnight, but that depends on the time you have.
+If you are in a hurry, bake them right away;

-- Transfer taralli onto a baking tray lined with parchment paper;
+- Transfer the taralli onto a parchment-lined baking tray;

-- Pre-heat the oven at 190°C (374°F) and place the tray onto the middle rack: bake for about 20-25 minutes (adjust the time according to your own oven) or until light golden;
+- Preheat the oven to 375°F (190°C) and place the tray on the middle rack.
+Bake them for about 20-25 minutes or until light golden;

-- Take out of the oven and be patient, don’t give in to temptation: let these delicacies cool down completely!
+- Take them out of the oven and be patient; let these delights cool down completely before eating.

 How can you store taralli?

-Taralli keep fresh for a few days in a zip-lock plastic bag.
-Don’t freeze them, they would lose all their taste and fragrancy.
-And use the dough as soon as it is ready.
+Taralli will stay fresh for a few days in a ziplock bag.
+Don’t freeze them as they will lose their flavor and fragrance.